aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/knowledge-base.rst

 Knowledge base
 #############

+Knowledge base answers common questions relating to Apache Kafka® MirrorMaker 2.

 General
 --------------

 **Q: How does MirrorMaker 2 work?**

 A: MirrorMaker 2 leverages Apache Kafka® Connect framework to run its code on it.
+It runs three types of connectors and its tasks:

+* MirrorSourceConnector (replication itself)

-It runs three types of connectors and its tasks: MirrorSourceConnector (replication itself), MirrorCheckpointConnector (committed offset checkpointing), and MirrorHeartbeatConnector (emitting heartbeat records that a replicated between clusters in order to check connectivity).
-All guarantees and limitations that Connect has, thus apply to MirrorMaker 2.
+* MirrorCheckpointConnector (committed offset checkpointing)

+* MirrorHeartbeatConnector (emitting heartbeat records that a replicated between clusters in order to check connectivity).

+All guarantees and limitations that Apache Kafka® Connect has applies to MirrorMaker 2.

 **Q: Can MirrorMaker 2 work with older Apache Kafka® clusters (2.3-)?**